forestgrape/coronavirus/controlling.md

 ### Gastronomy
 * Evidence: Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea)[citation in work] it has been shown that in gastronomy, especially in the evening, many transmissions of Covid occur.
 * ThinkThrough:
-  * Many people from different backgrounds and regions sit often densely in the same room, this is ideal for SARS-Cov-2 to spread.
+  * Many people from different backgrounds and regions sit often densely in the same room, there for SARS-Cov-2 to spread.
 * Comment:
-  * Good ventilation
+  * Good ventilation and not overly crowded
   * In regions where the death rate is above 2.5 per million and cases are increasing, gastronomy can be reduced at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
-  * If the epidemiological situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy is luxury, dispensable for a few weeks.
+  * If the epidemiological situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy dispensable for a few weeks.
   * People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission, including in gastronomy, since they already are possible angle points for transmission.

 ### Corona Conform Schooling